 Celebrate Nature through Art

-The National Audubon Society is named after John James Audubon who was a great artist as well as a naturalist who documented many birds in the 1800s.
+The National Audubon Society is named after John James Audubon who was a great artist as well as a naturalist, who documented many birds with paintings, in the 1800s.
 We realize many folks who love nature are also artists, often in different mediums.

 Prairie Hills Audubon Society thus has an objective to “celebrate nature through art” and below we let you know of some contests related to nature & art and about an opportunity to share photos for science..

-Here is a hyperlink to his “Birds of America” plates – that show many of his paintings.
+Here is a hyperlink to J.J.
+Audubon’s “Birds of America” plates – that show many of his paintings.
 These posted images are a little faded in color relative to the originals:

 https://www.audubon.org/birds-of-america